stuartjwright/fantasy-football-app/report/060-implementation.md

 The Socket.IO library offers features for organising and managing sockets in an application using **namespaces** and **rooms**[@socketio_rooms].

 Namespaces allow for separation of concerns between communication channels in an application.
-In this application, only one namespace ('leagues') was required, but if it was later decided to, for example, add a chatroom to the home page, this could exist in a separate namespace, keeping the application logic for different parts of the application separate.
+In this application, only one namespace ('leagues') was required, but if it was later decided to, for example, add a chatroom to the home page, this could exist in a separate namespace, keeping the logic for different parts of the application separate.

 Each namespace can contain several rooms.
 In this application, a separate room exists for each league, allowing the server to push messages to all clients in the room after some database action has been performed.
 This ensures that all clients have the most up-to-date representation of the league state, without them having to request it manually.

-Although Socket.IO also allows the client to emit messages to all other clients in the room, this functionality was not used in this application.

 ### Data Model

 Although a design for the data model had already been sketched out during the design phase, there were still some decisions to make relating specifically to the MongoDB implementation.
 In MongoDB parlance, there are **collections** and **documents**.
 A collection can be considered analogous to a table in a relational database, and a document is a record within that collection.
 Each document is assigned a unique **object ID**, which acts like a primary key in a relational database table.
-MongoDB does not require that all collections enforce a schema, although in this application schemas were used.
 An example of a collection from this application is **players**, and each document within that collection represents a single player, as seen in figure \ref{collection}.

 ![Two Documents in Players Collection\label{collection}](./img/collection.png)